[For this series, it will help to havve read “System Dynamics and Causal Loop Diagrams 101.”]

 In a small company, particularly if it is working to create a software product, the monster may be small.
 So performing corrective surgery, while still a lot of work, is quite possible in a relatively short amount of time.
 For larger organizations, particularly those with deep roots in traditional project management, it can be a scary sized beast indeed.
 Something not to be trifled with, rather something that needs a well thought out strategy and plan of action.

 It is the latter scenario I’d like to address in this series of posts (this being Part 1, the introduction) over the next several weeks.
-I’ll present is a method I’ve used quite successfully over the past 13+ years for assessing the extent to which Conway’s Law and Shalloway’s Corollary are in play.
+I’ll present a method I’ve used quite successfully over the past 13+ years for assessing the extent to which Conway’s Law and Shalloway’s Corollary are in play.
 It is a method for determining both team and organization health within the larger management context.
 The extent to which Agile can be successfully implemented in an organization is dependent on how aware management, the Agile coach, and scrum masters are of the system dynamics driving organizational behavior.

 Next post in the series: Assessing and Tracking Team Performance – Part 2: Work, Work, Work…